 Public Act 14-98 provides funding in the amount of \$169.5 million for the UConn Technology Park project and allows this project to be managed through the authority of the UCONN 2000 program.
 This project provides for the development of the first building in a Technology Park located along Discovery Drive.
-The initial facility will consist of an 113,000 square foot Innovation Partnership Building that will house world-class equipment and offer shared laboratories for use by industry scientists and business entrepreneurs as they work side-by-side with the University's research faculty.
-Construction began in July 2015 and the initial building was completed in Summer 2017 with specialty labs completing in Summer 2019.
+The initial facility consists of an 113,000 square foot Innovation Partnership Building that will house world-class equipment and offer shared laboratories for use by industry scientists and business entrepreneurs as they work side-by-side with the University's research faculty.
+Construction began in July 2015 and the initial building was completed in Summer 2017 with fitout of various lab spaces completing in 2020.